 4. Outline and develop content.

-Pro tip: If you'll be creating a lot of how-to content, you can simplify the process by using an AI tool like HubSpot's free Guide Creator.
+Pro tip: If you create a lot of how-to content, you can simplify the process using an AI tool like HubSpot’s free Guide Creator.
 This Chrome extension captures step-by-step instructions and the accompanying images while you work.

 Technical Documentation Examples